 PET SCAN / CT SCAN

 A PET/CT scan is an advanced imaging technology that combines Positron Emission Tomography (PET) and computed tomography (CT).
-The PET component focuses on the tissue’s metabolic characteristics, while the CT provides structural anatomic information.
+The PET component focuses on the tissue’s biologic characteristics, while the CT provides structural anatomic information.

 The resulting detailed three dimensional imaging helps physicians detect solid cancer tumors even in their earliest stages, making PET/CT one of the most accurate diagnostic scans available.
 A PET/CT scan can often reduce the need for further testing and invasive surgeries.